Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 I also had a Cuban tea when in Cuba.
 Each time, I saved the little paper tags on the tea bags and when doing the scrapbook used them on the edge of the page to accent the page.
 Take pictures of your waiter, door room number, people in the resort that you interacted with frequently.
 When they are in your book later, it makes your pages more alive and personal instead of only beach and scenery pictures.
 And have fun scrapbooking!

 For our 10th year Wedding Anniversary, my husband and I took a romantic vacation to Playa Del Carmen, Mexico.
 I like to pick a theme for each event's scrapbook or section.
-For this one, I used a map of Mexico that I had saved out of a National Geographic insert.

 When you go on a vacation, be sure to collect any informational flyers, brochures or postcards about the places you visit.
 This is an easy way to display a schedule of events, amenities or background information on your scrapbooking page.